The digital transformation: a challenge for communications in Higher Education – Sevilla, June 3-6, 2018

 Digital evolution in HE outputs such as University digital libraries and virtual campuses

-Speakers, slides from parallel sessions and photos soon on Intranet!
+Speakers profiles, slides from parallel sessions and a selection of the conference photos on Intranet!